We do NOT sell or disclose your personal information to others for the purpose of allowing them to direct market their products and services.

 We may also hold credit eligibility information, specifically credit reporting information obtained from credit reporting bodies (eg Veda).
-We collect, hold, use and disclose credit information and credit eligibility information for: the purposes of assessing an application for commercial credit (including the suitably of accepting an individual as a guarantor); internal purposes related to the provision and management of any commercial credit provided by us; and the collection of any overdue payments in relation to any commercial credit provided by us.
+We collect, hold, use and disclose credit information and credit eligibility information for the purposes of assessing an application for commercial credit (including the suitably of accepting an individual as a guarantor); internal purposes related to the provision and management of any commercial credit provided by us; and the collection of any overdue payments in relation to any commercial credit provided by us.
 We may also disclose information in relation to a default in relation to any commercial credit provided by us.

 Credit information and credit eligibility information is held electronically or in paper or hard copy.
 We take reasonable security measures to safeguard this information.
 This includes implementing data security safeguards based upon generally accepted industry standards to protect the information from unauthorised access, use, disclosure, alteration or loss.
-Generally all credit information and credit eligibility information is held within Australia and we are not likely to disclose such information to overseas entities.
+Generally, all credit information and credit eligibility information is held within Australia and we are not likely to disclose such information to overseas entities.

 More details on credit information which O’Brien® collects and holds

 We collect credit information about an individual from a number of sources, but, most commonly from the individual, Veda (a credit reporting body), trade referees (as provided by the individual) and government agency searches.
-In many cases the credit information is primarily contained in the credit report which we receive from Veda – for example our credit application does not request details such as an applicant’s sex or previous address, however such information may be contained in Veda credit report.
+In many cases the credit information is primarily contained in the credit report which we receive from Veda – for example, our credit application does not request details such as an applicant’s sex or previous address, however, such information may be contained in Veda credit report.
 The table below provides more specific information on the type of credit information which O’Brien® may collect and hold.

 The credit information which O’Brien® may collect and hold includes:

-- identification information such as the individual’s name (including aliases and previous names), date of birth, sex, current and previous addresses, name of employer and driver’s licence number;
+- identification information such as the individual’s name (including aliases and previous names), date of birth, sex, current and previous addresses, the name of employer and driver’s licence number;

 - information related to seeking information from a credit reporting body about an individual in connection with an application for commercial credit or a credit guarantee purpose;